utshomax/postman-docs/src/pages/docs/administration/team-settings.md

 Select **Authentication** from the left-hand menu to configure or reconfigure your team's authentication methods.

-See [Configuring SSO for a team](/docs/administration/sso/admin-sso/) for details on how to configure your team's custom SSO setup and manage user accounts.
+See [Configuring SSO for a team](/docs/administration/sso/admin-sso/) for details explaining how to configure your team's custom SSO setup and manage user accounts.

 ## Understanding roles and permissions

-Select **Roles and Permissions** from the left menu to view a complete list of permissions for users' roles at a team, collection, workspace, API, and mock server level.
+Select **Roles and permissions** from the left-hand menu to view a complete list of permissions for users' roles at a team, collection, workspace, API, mock server, and monitor level.

 View [Defining roles](/docs/collaborating-in-postman/roles-and-permissions/) for more information on roles you can assign to team members.
-Then, check out [Managing your team](/docs/administration/managing-your-team/managing-your-team/) for an overview of managing roles and users within your Postman team.
+Then, view [Managing your team](/docs/administration/managing-your-team/managing-your-team/) for an overview of managing roles and users within your Postman team.

 <img alt="Roles and permissions descriptions" src="https://assets.postman.com/postman-docs/dashboard-view-roles-and-permissions-v9.1.jpg"/>